microcosm-cc/bluemonday/README.md

 ## Technical Summary

-Whitelist based, you must either build a policy describing the HTML elements and attributes to permit (and the `regexp` patterns of attributes) or use one of the supplied policies representing good defaults.
+Whitelist based, you need to either build a policy describing the HTML elements and attributes to permit (and the `regexp` patterns of attributes), or use one of the supplied policies representing good defaults.

 The policy containing the whitelist is applied using a fast SAX-like tokenizer implemented in the [Go net/html library](https://code.google.com/p/go/source/browse/?repo=net#hg%2Fhtml) by the core Go team.